mchorse/crystal-edge.php/README.md

 (new FileSystemExport($site, './build/')->export();
 ```

+As the result, you get compiled static website from markdown in html in
+the `build` folder.

-There's also Wiki available on [GitHub](https://github.com/mchorse/crystal-edge.php/wiki) (on which I'm working).
+There's also Wiki available on [GitHub](https://github.com/mchorse/crystal-edge.php/wiki)
+(on which I'm working).

 ## License